Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 - The feature has first been annount by Microsoft in 2020, but has been postponed multiple times.
 The feature seems to get enabled in waves across all Exchange Online tenants since late 2022.
 - Microsoft has not yet published a public API, although the feature is announced since 2020 and being actively enabled.
 - Outlook for Windows is the only client mentioned to support the new feature for now.
 I am confident more e-mail clients - especially Outlook for Mac, iOS and Android - will follow (the sooner, the better).
 - Although Micrsoft actively enables the feature for all Exchange Online tenants, it is yet unclear if this feature is available for shared mailboxes.
-If yes, the disadvantage is that signatures for shared mailboxes can no longer be personalized, as the latest signature change would be propagated to all users accessing the shared mailbox (which is especially bad when personalized signatures for shared mailboxes are set as default signature - think about `$CURRENTUSER[...]$` replacement variables).
+If yes, the disadvantage is that signatures for shared mailboxes can no longer be personalized, as the latest signature change would be propagated to all users accessing the shared mailbox (which is especially bad when personalized signatures for shared mailboxes are set as default signature - think about `$CurrentUser[...]$` replacement variables).
 - The roaming signatures feature is only available for mailboxes in the cloud.
 Mailboxes on on-prem servers do not (yet?) support this feature, no matter if in pure on-prem or in hybrid scenarios.
 - Outlook for Windows (beta) versions already support the roaming signatures feature.
 Until an API is available, you can disable the feature with a registry key.
 This forces Outlook for Windows to use the well-known file based approach and ensure full compatibility with Set-OutlookSignatures, until a public API is released and incorporated into the script.
 For details, please see <a href="https://support.microsoft.com/en-us/office/outlook-roaming-signatures-420c2995-1f57-4291-9004-8f6f97c54d15?ui=en-us&rs=en-us&ad=us" target="_blank">this Microsoft article</a>.
   - With the `DisableRoamingSignatures` (formerly named `DisableRoamingSignaturesTemporaryToggle`) registry value being absent or set to 0, file based signatures created by tools such as Set-OutlookSignatures are regularly deleted and replaced with signatures stored directly in the mailbox.